Impact of lensing magnification on the analysis of galaxy clustering in redshift space: Theory

 The surface brightness of sources, defined as the flux per unit solid angle, is conserved through gravitational lensing.
 This implies that the apparent size and flux of a source are simultaneously modified as

-where $S$, $\mu$ and $\dd\Omega$ are respectively the flux, magnification and solid angle in the direction $\bm{\theta}$ on the sky (in the following we will omit the angular dependence), and a prime denotes a magnified quantity.
+where $S$, $\mu,$ and $\dd\Omega$ are the flux, magnification, and solid angle, respectively, in the direction $\bm{\theta}$ on the sky (in the following we omit the angular dependence), and a prime denotes a magnified quantity.
 The conservation of the number of sources can be written as

-where $n(m)$ is the number density of sources per unit of solid angle and per magnitude interval $dm$, $m = -2.5\log(S) + C$ is the magnitude, and $C$ a constant.
+where $n(m)$ is the number density of sources per unit of solid angle and per magnitude interval $dm$, $m = -2.5\log(S) + C$ is the magnitude, and $C$ is a constant.
 From this, it is straightforward to infer the magnified magnitude $m' = m - 2.5\log(\mu)$.
 The total number of observed sources up to a given magnitude limit $m_l$ is

 Ultimately, this can be rewritten in terms of cumulative number densities as